Splash Pharmaceuticals

 Venture Round in 2004

-Unveil Technologies specializes in developing integrated customer self-service and agent-assist applications tailored for contact centers.
+Unveil Technologies specializes in developing integrated customer self-service and agent-assist applications designed for contact centers.
 The company utilizes advanced speech and language software to enhance enterprise automation systems.
-Its offerings include the Meaning Recognition Engine, which improves the effectiveness of speech recognition software and live agents, and the Conversation Manager Software, a platform that allows call center business analysts to create, deploy, and manage voice applications efficiently.
-By combining these technologies, Unveil Technologies aims to optimize communication and operational efficiency within the contact center industry.
+Its offerings include the Meaning Recognition Engine, which optimizes the performance of both speech recognition software and live agents, as well as Conversation Manager Software, a platform that allows call center business analysts to create, deploy, and maintain voice applications effectively.
+Through these innovations, Unveil Technologies aims to improve customer interactions and streamline operational processes within contact centers.

 AmpliMed Corporation